shred/acme4j/src/site/markdown/migration.md

 This document will help you migrate your code to the latest _acme4j_ version.

+## Migration to Version 0.10

+Starting with version 0.10, _acme4j_ requires Java 8 or higher.
+This is also reflected in the API.

+The most noticeable change is that the old `java.util.Date` has been replaced by the new `java.time` API in the entire project.
+If you don't want to migrate your code to the new API, you can use `Date.from()` and `Date.toInstant()` to convert between the different date objects, where necessary.

 ## Migration to Version 0.9

 Version 0.9 brought many changes to the internal API.
 However, this is only relevant if you run your own CA and make own extensions to _acme4j_ (e.g. if you implement a proprietary `Challenge`).
 If you use _acme4j_ only for retrieving certificates, you should not notice any changes.